dribbleanalytics/davis-defense/README.md

 2. Manhattan distance
 3. Wasserstein distance

 The closer a player is to the best possible stats, the better he is as a defender.
 However, being closer to the best possible stats means the player's distance is lower.
-So, after calculating this distance, we inverted it such that higher is better (and the best possible DAVIS would be 1).
-Then, we averaged the distance achieved from these 3 metrics.
+So, after calculating distance, we inverted the results such that a higher score is better (and the best possible DAVIS would be 1).
+Then, we averaged the results from these 3 metrics.
+This gave us our final DAVIS score.